ttvmkos/R5RLogger/readme.txt

 #########################

-1. Download the latest version of the R5Logger from this repository.
+1. Download the appropriate version of the R5Logger from this repository.
 2. Locate the root folder of your R5Reloaded game.
 3. Copy ALL the files inside of INSTALL into the R5Reloaded game root folder.
 4. Choose overwrite files.